Carmen María Gallardo Hernández: Vienna (2014–2016)

-Paris (2016 – present)
+Paris (2016 – 2019)

 While based in Paris as Ambassador to France and Permanent Delegate to UNESCO, Gallardo Hernandez assisted in El Salvador's election to the UNESCO Executive Board after 32 years of prior member state membership.

 Gallardo Hernandez fully participated in the conceptual process and secured financial support of the 'Culture of Peace' programme.
 She then advocated for the programme to the UNESCO Executive Board, receiving their full support along with that of Director-General Federico Mayor Zaragoza.

 Among others, the program was initiated in her home country of El Salvador.

 During her tenure at UNESCO, Joya de Cerén was incorporated as El Salvador's first World Heritage Site.

 Bilateral diplomatic assignments

 From 1993 to 1994, Gallardo Hernandez served as Ambassador France, Portugal and Monaco.

 From 2014 to 2016, she served as Ambassador to Austria and as non-resident Ambassador Bulgaria, Croatia, Slovakia, Hungary and Romania.

 Since August 2016, Gallardo Hernandez has lived in Paris, serving as Ambassador to France, for the second time.
 Concurrently, she is serving as the non-resident ambassador to Monaco, Portugal and Algeria.